There are four main ways to distribute course readings to your students:

 Library Online Course Reserves (LOCR), also called online course reserves, is a tool that allows you to create a single list with all the course materials for each of your courses.
 This list can be made up of articles, books, web links, and media resources.
 Using Online Course Reserves, you will be able to locate and select any print or electronic resources you’d like added to your list.
 Your students will be able to use these lists to access their readings directly online.
 You can also use tags in order to group list items into discrete sets (e.g., week 1, week 2).

-After your reading list is created, you’ll be provided with a link that you can circulate to students in any way you like: print syllabus, email, posting to a learning management system such as Connect, etc. The link will work only for enrolled students and for a particular course.
+After your reading list is created, you’ll be provided with a link that you can circulate to students in any way you like: print syllabus, email, posting to an LMS (e.g. Canvas, Entrada, Connect, MEDICOL), etc. The link will work only for enrolled students and for a particular course.
 At the end of the course, the list will be removed, but you can reactivate the list for the next time you teach the course.